top of page

 Focus on weekly sustainable progress in a house

-in the second iteration we focused on visualizing the sustainable progress for the week.
+In the second iteration we focused on visualizing the sustainable progress for the week.
 We split the view into an overview, weekly data and historical data.

 "Challenges" are found under friends tab